RoverWire/codeigniter-atom/README.md

 # Codeigniter Snippets for Atom
-This is a Atom version of my "Codeigniter Utilities" package that I made for Sublime Text.
+This is an Atom version of my "Codeigniter Utilities" package that I made for Sublime Text.
 All the triggers begin with "ci" to avoid conflicts with other snippets.

 # 0.1.0 - First Release
 - Completed Libraries: